 There is a pillow in the middle that makes the bed comfy.
 The raised edge is designed so that your dog can rest its head on.
 Bolster beds are good for dogs that like big pillows and tend to startle when approached from behind since the raised back provides a measure of security.
 Bolster beds are built for durability and feature a large array of beautiful upholstered designs that can match with your indoor décor patterns.

-.
+Cave/tent design – These types of beds are designed for dogs that like to burrow themselves and hide themselves during sleep.
+The design resembles a tent with a semi-covered design.
 Tent beds are typically designed for smaller dogs usually less than 22 pounds.
-Cave beds are cozy and provide anxious dogs with a sense of security
+Cave beds are cozy and provide anxious dogs with a sense of security.

 4. Special Needs